ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 This quick win will give you a 4 second head start!

 Another option is to exploit behavioural quirks:
-1) People tend to watch hover animations: Fancy hovers buy you ±600ms extra time
+1) People tend to watch hover animations: Fancy hovers buy you ± 600 millisecond extra time
 2) People slow down when approaching the target: Load on mouse deceleration!

-When combining above two techniques (hover animations + futurelink) we can get a ± 1.5 second head start.
+When combining above two techniques (hover animation + futurelink) we can get a ± 1.5 second head start.
 But: **Use predictive preloading wisely!** You *will* get it wrong some of the time.
 Do some dry runs first and try to mitigate risk by using metrics to improve.

 ### A quick summary

-* Perceived performance is low hanging fruit.
-You can provide the user with immediate feedback.
+* Perceived performance is low hanging fruit since you can provide the user with immediate, accurate and live feedback
-* Tailor to individual users
+* Tailor your loading solution to individual users
-* React at intent
+* React as soon as users signal intent
-* Introduce predictive loading bit by bit
+* Introduce predictive loading bit by bit, implement it at the places in your app where it has the most impact

-> At the end of the day, it matters how it *feels*.
+> At the end of the day, what matters is how it *feels*.

 Eli also covers this talk on his [website](http://assets.eli.wtf/talks/perceived-perf-talk/){:target="_blank"}.